-However, utility and side sewer connections to accommodate ADUs on current lots can be prohibitively expensive, especially for lower-income households.
-2023 HB 1337's requirements to allow ADUs on historically single family lots will require not just construction of the building, but also connection to utilities that the City does not own nor plan infrastructure expansions.
+However, utility and side sewer connections to accommodate middle housing types on current lots can be prohibitively expensive, especially for lower-income households.
+Recently passed state laws (HB 1337 and HB 1110) allow middle housing on historically single family lots but the zoning is not the barrier.
+For these units to be viable, it will require connection to utilities that the City does not own nor have authority over infrastructure expansions.

-The City also supports a dialogue with the County and other utility partners on how to address fee schedules and side sewer connections for Lakewood customers seeking to add one or more ADUs.
-The City supports solutions such as reducing and/or waiving connection fees and capacity charges for these customers, as well as allowing new ADUs to connect to existing side sewer lines.
+The City supports a dialogue with the County and other utility partners on how to address fee schedules and side sewer connections for Lakewood customers seeking to add one or more ADUs.
+The City supports solutions such as reducing and/or waiving connection fees and capacity charges for these customers, as well as allowing new ADUs to connect to existing side sewer lines or a reduction in connection standards due to ADUs reduced impacts on the sewer system.